 Campers will get to stay up until 2:00 a.m. to discover everything God’s creation has to offer after dark (they’ll get to sleep in to make sure they get plenty of rest!).
 In addition to normal camp activities, campers will do glow zip-lining at dusk, night fishing, stargazing, night hiking, glow activities, and reflective geocaching.
 Campers will sleep in Springs cabins.

 Middle school youth will develop deeper relationships as they rely on one another to complete the Woodhaven Co-Op course and High Ropes Commitment Trail, journal about their faith, share in Bible study, plan worship and encourage each other as they share their faith stories.

-Activities at Ranch Camp include learning basic horsemanship skills from certified wranglers and gaining horse riding experience such as arena riding, obstacle courses and trail riding; paddling on the Salt Creek; camper planned and led worship; and other camp favorites such as creative arts, swimming, boating, hiking and human foosball!
+Activities at Ranch Camp include learning basic horsemanship skills from certified wranglers and gaining horse riding experiences such as arena riding, obstacle courses, and trail riding; paddling on the Salt Creek; camper planned and led worship; and other camp favorites such as creative arts, swimming, boating, hiking, and human foosball!

-At Ranch Camp, you’ll stay in a our brand new Western Town.
-You'll be in a room with four bunkbeds and will stay with other campers your age and a counselor.
+At Ranch Camp, you’ll stay in our Western Town.
+You'll be in a room with four bunk beds and will stay with other campers your age and a counselor.

 Senior high youth often leave camp with a closer relationship with Christ, a new understanding of their unique gifts, lifelong friendships and great memories.
 All senior high programs are full of action-packed programming but still give these young adults lots of opportunity to choose their own adventure!